Ultimate Book of Spells: Episodes

 In the U.S. DVD release of this series, "Solo Sorceress" is not the final episode as the episode occurs significantly earlier in the play order.

 Production

+BKN International originally began developing the project in 2000 under the working title, “Journey to the Center of the Earth,” based on Jules Verne’s book by the same name.
+Said title was filed at May 25th, 2000.
+However, the title was changed for an unknown reason.

-On 19 April 2001, BKN pre-sold the series to CBBC in the United Kingdom.
+On 19 April 2001, BKN pre-sold the series (originally planned to have 52 episodes), to CBBC in the United Kingdom.

 On 20 June 2002, Toon Disney purchased the North American broadcast rights for the series.

-In 2021, the show started airing on London Live in the United Kingdom.
+Certain episodes had different working titles: